-Recently I attended 10-days of silence and meditation to enriched my 25-years of meditation practice.
+Recently I attended 10-days of silence and meditation to enrich my 25-years of meditation practice.
 With absolutely no access to devices, no writing, no reading, no conversations or even communication with gestures, and 11 hours of sitting meditation daily.
 There were no distractions from myself.
-What followed was an interesting and a deeper learning of the impact of the mind on our current state.
+What followed was an interesting and deeper learning of the impact of the mind on our current state.
 I came to consider how the practice of meditation and mindfulness can dramatically and positively impact parenting.

 While any given daily event or life circumstance may cause discomfort, it is our mind that is the cause of our suffering.
 Armed with stories of the past or worries of the future, our thoughts remove us from the present – often leaving us anxious and much less able to effectively cope with what is currently before us.

 It’s not news that parenting is fraught with distractions!
 Parents are running – literally…..to get ready for work while preparing the kids for school, drop them off (on time if we’re lucky!), work all day, rush home to take kids to hockey or piano practice, make dinner, ensure homework is done, and then crash on the couch once the little darlings are tucked up in bed.

 Being and staying mindful and present is challenging when our daily routine can set us onto this “chaotic autopilot.”

 Here are 7 tips that will help reduce the stress and set you on your path towards being the mindful, calmer parent you always imagined you’d be And can be.